martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/Futures Thinking and Strategic Foresight – Summary of Become a futurist, by the Metafuture School.md

   - /futures-thinking-strategic-foresight-summary-become-futurist-metafuture-school/
 ---

-# Futures Thinking and Strategic Foresight – Summary of Become a futurist, by the Metafuture School

 *I recently completed a course on Futures Studies – [Become a futurist](https://www.metafutureschool.org/courses/enrolled/824706), by the Metafuture School.
 Here are some of the key insights.*

 General planning thinks about one future.
 Futures thinking, in contrast, thinks about multiple possible futures.
 (The field of futures/foresight used to be about concrete things like predicting future demand, but there’s so much uncertainty that this was a waste of time.)